 In the US, ATV riding is regulated on a state level, not a federal level.
 The state rules vary from state to state but typically regulate factors such as:

 - Riders under a given age need to wear the specified protective gear.
-For instance, riders under 16 must wear protective headgear with eye protection in Florida.
+For instance, in Florida, riders under 16 must wear protective headgear with eye protection.

 - Riders under a given age can only ride under adult supervision.
-For instance, in Iowa, riders under the age of 12 can only ride under the supervision of an adult with a valid license or as part of organized training.
+For instance, in Iowa, riders under 12 can only ride under the supervision of an adult with a valid license or as part of organized training.

 - Physical requirements.
 Some states have requirements regarding how riders under a given age must be physically capable of reaching and operating the ATV controls.
-This is because age is not always the best factor in determining whether a young person can operate an ATV safely.
+Age is not always the best factor in determining whether a young person can operate an ATV safely.
 A 12-year-old can be mature enough to ride but may have some growing to do before reaching the physical size and strength required.

 - Training and certificate requirements.
-Some states require that riders under a specified age need to take a safety course to be allowed to ride an ATV.
+Some states require that riders under a certain age take a safety course to be allowed to ride an ATV.

 - Maximum engine size for younger riders.
 Some states, such as Kentucky, New Jersey, and Virginia, prohibit riders under a specified age from operating ATVs with engines over a given engine size, typically 70cc or 90cc.

-Please refer to your local laws and regulations to determine whether your child is allowed to operate an ATV.
+Please refer to your local laws and regulations to determine whether your child can legally operate an ATV.

 Related: Choosing the best ATV for 10-year-old kids

-Before allowing your child to ride an ATV, you must remember that an ATV is not a toy.
-It’s your job as a parent to make sure the child is mature enough to understand the risks and potential consequences of reckless riding.
+Before allowing your child to ride an ATV, remember that an ATV is not a toy.
+Your job as a parent is to ensure the child is mature enough to understand the risks and potential consequences of reckless riding.

-ATV safety institute has made this Readiness Checklist (external link) we recommend you use to help determine whether your child is ready or not.
+ATV Safety Institute has made this Readiness Checklist (external link).
+I recommend you use it to help determine whether your child is ready.

 What You Need to Ride an ATV